armbian/documentation/docs/Community_IRC.md

 - **ArmbianGithub**
     - Has the purpose to fill #armbian-commits and #armbian-rss like described above
+- **Armbian-Discord**
+    - Has the purpose to relay messages from and to our Discord server in certain channels
 - **ArmbianTwitter**
     - Recurringly searches on Twitter for new Tweets from [*@armbian*](https://twitter.com/armbian) and when people are actually mentioning *Armbian*
 - **ArmbianHelper**